 Credit cards extend money for purchases for a period and then you pay them back, either all at once or on a payment plan.
 A good rule is if you don’t know how you are going to pay the money back, don’t buy it.
 In my opinion, Credit cards should only be used for emergencies or as an investing tool.
 In this case, investing means making your wealth grow by increasing in value over time or cutting outgoing expenses.
 If I have a car loan at 12% and a credit card at 9% APR, I will pay off that car loan with my credit card.
 I just saved 3%.

 Now for the bonus trick.
 If you read my article on “Line’s of Credit”, here is a bonus trick to help with that.
 I told you the longer you leave your money (income) in the LOC, the more interest gets canceled, right?
-You’re using someone else’s money for a lower “effective” interest rate.
-Now, Pay the household bills with the credit card while you leave your income in the LOC all month long and then pay off the credit card at the end of the month with one payment from the LOC.
+This method cancels more interest on the LOC, leading to more savings and a lower “effective” interest rate.
+Now, Pay the household bills with the credit card while you leave your income in the LOC all month long.
+Then pay off the credit card at the end of the month with one payment from the LOC.

 At least make sure to keep your credit card in check.
 They are good tools, but can get you in trouble in a hurry.
-For more ideas on fixing your finances, go to our website at www.realestateproblemsolver.com
+For more ideas on fixing your finances, go to our blog.

 We help people in real estate trouble.
 We buy houses and give free advice to people that just need a little help.